CalebEverett/arloader/README.md

 ## Benchmarks

 The table below shows the average duration required to create transactions across a range of file sizes and numbers of files.
-Detailed statistical analyses and charts can be found at []() (numbers may vary slightly from run to run).
+Detailed statistical analyses and charts can be found [here](https://calebeverett.github.io/arloader/) (numbers may vary slightly).

-The table can be used to estimate the time required to process collections of files.
-For example, for an NFT project with 10,000 tokens it would take 20 seconds to process the images if they were 256 KB.
-If they were 4 MB, it would take approximately two minutes.
+For an NFT project with 10,000 tokens it would take 20 seconds to process the images if they were 256 KB.
+If the images were 4 MB, it would take approximately two minutes.

 | File Size | Num Files | Total Size | Data Item | Data Items | Bundle | Transaction | Total | Per 1,000 |